itsjohncs/johncs.com/site/posts/2-ergodox.rst

 title: My ErgoDox
 date: March 6, 2014
 description: >
     Some time ago I assembled my very own `ErgoDox keyboard <http://ergodox.org/>`_, a gorgeous, open-source, mechanical keyboard.
 I've been using it as my primary keyboard for about a month now and I'm very pleased.
-There are a couple of things that make it stand out in one way or another: its efficiency and its consistent problems.
+There are a couple of things that make it stand out: its efficiency and its consistent problems.
 ...

 I joined `a group buy on Massdrop <https://www.massdrop.com/buy/ergodox>`_ some time ago.
 After some anxious waiting and clumsy soldering I had my very own `ErgoDox keyboard <http://ergodox.org/>`_ to play with.